Updated: April 14, 2023

-April 12: Portable Shrine Procession (Mikoshi togyo 神輿渡御) *This event is not scheduled for 2022.
+April 12: Portable Shrine Procession (Mikoshi togyo 神輿渡御)

 From 6:30 pm, men carry a mikoshi portable shrine from Nagahama Hachimangu Shrine to the Otabisho rest place across town while shouting, “Yoisa!”
 They go through the Otemon-dori arcade and a few side streets.
 Along the way, festival musicians from other floats greet the portable shrine (no sake is served).
 Nagahama Hikiyama Matsuri’s festival music is called shagiri (しゃぎり) instead of hayashi (囃子).
 The portable shrine was made in 1676 by Fujioka Kanbe’e (藤岡甚兵衛) with donations from shrine parishioners.
 The Fujioka family was a renown woodcarver and Buddhist altar maker in Nagahama.

 The portable shrine brings the deity closer to the people and chases away evil spirits.
 They occasionally raise the portable shrine to wish happiness and safety to the people around it.
 The portable shrine arrives at the Otabisho at about 7:30 pm.
 The Otabisho is a rest place for the god traveling in a portable shrine.
 The portable shrine remains in the Otabisho until April 15 evening.